 Ignoring the others' yells, Cody ran until Jachomon glared solely at him, its fists balling to smash him.
 Digmon looked up painfully.
 "C-Cody…" he wheezed.
 "Run…"

 "Yolei!
 Listen to me!"
-Cody called to the monster.
+Cody yelled to the monster.
 "This is all my fault!"

 Jachomon growled, but didn't move.
 Cody shook his head.
 "It's that awful feeling I had… I was hot all the time… I wanted to kill Ken…" he explained slowly.
-"I started feeling that way when we went through the tunnel in the Dark World, and I kept it with me until yesterday…" He gave the monster a sorrowful look.
+"I started feeling that way when we went through the tunnel, and I kept it with me until yesterday…" He gave the monster a sorrowful look.
 "It's my fault it came here," he said, "and now it's got you instead!"

 The older kids exchanged puzzled looks.
 "Tunnel?"
 Tai asked.
 "When was that?"

 TK and Kari both looked at each other knowingly.
-"I remember," TK agreed, recalling those venomous thoughts he'd experienced in the dark passage.
-"It must have been waiting there for us, and then it tried to go into each of us… and finally decided on Cody."
+"I remember," TK said, recalling those venomous thoughts he'd experienced in the dark passage.
+"It must have been waiting there for us, and then it tried to go into each of us… and it got Cody."